-6 Articles 88 and 89 of the ROO, article 58 of the ROS and article 50 of the NIRO.
+5 Articles 88 and 89 of the ROO, article 58 of the ROS and article 50 of the NIRO.

-- 2.3 We assess applications case-by-case.
-We will only grant accreditation if we are satisfied that the generating station meets the eligibility criteria. - 2.4 Please be aware that we cannot provide any legal or technical advice or a view on whether a station will be eligible for accreditation before an application for full accreditation or preliminary accreditation is submitted to us.
+2.4 Please be aware that we cannot provide any legal or technical advice or a view on whether a station will be eligible for accreditation before an application for full accreditation or preliminary accreditation is submitted to us.